 As soon as he heard the name of my village, Dr Patil stood up and called his officials and paid my admission fees.
 He explained he was also from the same region.
 He knew the difficulties I would have faced to reach this stage.
-My entry to Shivaji University, Kolhapur was a miracle for me.
-From here onwards things changed.
+My entry to Shivaji University, Kolhapur, was a miracle for me.
+From there onwards, things changed.

-University was an ocean of new people, new thoughts, new life, everyone had a purpose, everyone had life goals.
-Being in that atmosphere forced me to think bigger and I decided to pursue a Ph.D.
-Initially no one was ready to accept me as a Ph.D student, however with determination and after repeated requests, Prof. Dr. S.S.Mahajan admitted me as his first Ph.D student.
+University was an ocean of new people, new thoughts, new life.
+Everyone had a purpose, and everyone had life goals.
+Being in that atmosphere forced me to think bigger, and I decided to pursue a PhD.
+Initially, no one was ready to accept me as a PhD student.
+However, with determination and after repeated requests, Prof. Dr S.S.Mahajan admitted me as his first PhD student.

-There’s a saying, “Learn to build your house with the bricks others have thrown at you”.
-For my PhD, I chose the cashew-nut as my subject.
+There’s a saying, “Learn to build your house with the bricks others have thrown at you.”
+For my PhD, I chose the cashew nut as my subject.
 I saw and lived the hard work life of my illiterate mother and father.
 I recalled my time sitting with Grandma roasting cashew kernels.
-Cashew farms provide the main source of income for the villagers, but cashew farmers face a lot of difficulties, their life is not easy.
+Cashew farms provided the main source of income for the villagers, but cashew farmers faced a lot of difficulties; their life was not easy.
 I wanted to improve their life and find better solutions for production.
-It was my destiny that the same cashew nut who was instrumental to my bad boy image, would provide me the opportunity to help my village.
+It was my destiny that the same cashew nut, which was instrumental to my bad boy image, would provide me with the opportunity to help my village.

-With hard work, perseverance, and a never give up spirit, pure intentions like our village farmers are the guiding lamp for all those who are from the small villages and would like to do something great in their life.
+With hard work, perseverance, and a never give up spirit, pure intentions like our village farmers are the guiding lamp for all those from the small villages who would like to do something great in their life.
 I share my story to help others not give up on their hopes, no matter what.
-Despite limited financial resources, the village orthodox mentality, the prevailing poor education system of villages, the agricultural bend, and the expectations to share the workload of family, I believe that knowledge is the only way out of this vicious cycle.
+Despite limited financial resources, the orthodox village mentality, the prevailing poor education system of villages, the agricultural bend, and the expectations to share the workload of the family, I believe that knowledge is the only way out of this vicious cycle.

 I hope my story inspires you.
 Never give up your hope.

-Dr. Parashram Patil is an agricultural and natural resources economist and social scientist.
+Dr Parashram Patil is an agricultural and natural resources economist and social scientist.
 He is a well-known international expert in the field of agriculture and natural resources economics.
-He has earned Doctorate from Shivaji University, Kolhapur, (Agro based Industry of India) and Post Doctorate from Savitribhai Phule University, Pune (Natural Resources Accounting).
+He has earned a Doctorate from Shivaji University, Kolhapur (Agro based Industry of India) and Post Doctorate from Savitribhai Phule University, Pune (Natural Resources Accounting).

-Dr Patil is NMML Fellow.
-He is presently working as consultant/expert at various international organizations like United Nations, Asian Development Bank and Government of India.
+Dr Patil is an NMML Fellow.
+He is presently working as a consultant/expert at various international organizations like the United Nations, Asian Development Bank, and the Government of India.